 The first three steps were fairly turnkey.
 We had been talking about this for so long that these just fell into place.
 Building the brand identity, however, is something we would need some professional help on.
 Luckily, I know some people.
 So, I commissioned a project with one of our designers, Anna.
 She is my designer, my account manager, and I am her client.

-I’m in the middle of the logo design process right now, but I can already say that it has been a fantastic learning experience.
+I’m in the middle of the logo design process right now with the help of a Graphic Design Service Subscription, but I can already say that it has been a fantastic learning experience.
 I’ve managed this process so many times for our clients but becoming the client has given me a fresh perspective and has brought to life some key considerations for anyone about to embark on this process.

 The more information, the better.